-The Post-16 Centre incorporates classrooms solely for Post 16 subject teaching; enhanced study facilities for students to undertake individual or group study, as well as communal facilities both indoors and outdoors.
-Students can use portable media devices to aid their studies, making use of wireless internet provision.
-They have a base that meets their needs for studying and for sharing the learning and growing experience, as well as access to support from the Post-16 team and careers facilities.
+Typically, Post 16 students have 15 hours of lesson time per week, leaving 10 hours per week for self-directed study and enrichment activities.
+The Post 16 Centre has been designed around this, incorporating classrooms used solely for Post 16 subject teaching, communal space for students to study and socialise during breaks and study spaces for individual and group study.
+Students have access to desk top computers and portable devices, or they can use their own in any of the study spaces, making use of wireless internet provision.
+They have a base that meets their needs for studying and sharing the learning and growing experience, as well as access to support from the Post 16 team and careers facilities.

 Partnership with Parents

 Although we expect our Post 16 students to strive for confidence and independence, we appreciate the vital role that those at home play in supporting their development and success.
 We endeavour to keep parents and carers regularly updated about students’ academic progress and we welcome a phonecall or email should anyone at home have a concern or a question.
 The more we work together, the better we can support our students to achieve their goals and open doors to new opportunities.